Private One-On-One Betrayal Trauma Counselling For Spouses Of Sex Addicts With Renown Sex Addiction Therapist In Sydney & Online

 YOU ARE NOT TO BLAME IF YOUR PARTNER IS ADDICTED TO SEX OR PORN

-Instead, as a partner of a sex addict, you are likely to experience an array of devastating, conflicting and confusing emotions linked to your partner’s double life and sexual betrayal.
+Instead, as a partner of a sex addict, you are likely to experience an array of devastating, unfamiliar, conflicting and confusing emotions in yourself.

 - Emotional constriction